Iran filmmaker gets standing ovation for secret film at Cannes

 The film has no credits.
 “We decided collectively to remain anonymous as long as possible as we knew there could be consequences,” said Rasoulof, who intends to return to Iran shortly.

-The screening had been surrounded by secrecy since organisers announced in April that a new Rasoulof film would be appearing at the 66th Cannes festival.
+The screening had been surrounded by secrecy since organizers announced in April that a new Rasoulof film would be appearing at the 66th Cannes festival.

 Festival president Gilles Jacob described the festival as a “land of welcome”, citing efforts over the years to provide a platform and refuge for filmmakers around the world who are harassed or censored by their governments.